Sahinozturkk/Genome-Analyse-Nf/README.md

 ---

-# Nextflow ile FastQC Analizi Yapma / Performing FastQC Analysis with Nextflow
+# Nextflow ile FastQC Analizi Yapma /  FastQC Analysis with Nextflow

 Bu belge, Nextflow kullanarak FastQC analizi yapmayı adım adım açıklar. / This document explains how to perform FastQC analysis using Nextflow step by step.